MicrosoftDocs/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 Windows 11 supports the Remote Wipe configuration service provider (CSP) so that MDM Solutions<sup>[\[9\]](conclusion.md#footnote9)</sup> can remotely initiate any of the following operations:

-- Reset the device and remove user accounts and data.
+- Reset the device and remove user accounts and data

-- Reset the device and clean the drive.
+- Reset the device and clean the drive

-- Reset the device but persist user accounts and data.
+- Reset the device but persist user accounts and data

 Learn More: [Remote Wipe CSP](/windows/client-management/mdm/remotewipe-csp)